 Save the date!
 The Thursday before Thanksgiving is Clark’s annual in-house celebratory meal, Clarksgiving.
 This is one of the few times each year where we come together to share a traditional Thanksgiving meal.
 This is also a philanthropic event for Clark College, as attendees are asked to bring canned or dry goods to donate to Needline, a local food bank that serves the larger Murray community.

 Who doesn't’t like s’mores?
 Roasted marshmallows, melted chocolate, and crisp graham crackers combined into a delectable treat!
 There's no better place to make friends than around a fire pit making s’mores... so join your fellow Crusaders on the Clark lawn for make-your-own s’mores several times each year.

 Lee Clark College is a four-story building comprised of 4-person suite-style rooms, 2-person rooms, and private rooms... as well as study lounges, two meeting rooms, one community kitchen, and a pool room.
 There are approximately 1,300 students assigned to Clark with about 300 actually residing in Clark College.

 Lee Clark students have over the years built a remarkable community in which to live and learn.
-Having fewer students than most other colleges has enabled Clark to build one of the finest living accommodations on campus.
-While we cannot claim all the academic and athletic accolades, we rank high in whatever we take part in.
-Though Clark ranks among the smallest in-hall residents populations, we are a force to be reckoned with.
-One of our finest achievements is that a vast majority of our residents are happy to live in our community.
-It fosters positive relationships and offers an exciting and eventful place to learn.
+Having fewer students in-hall than most other colleges has enabled Clark to build one of the finest living accommodations on campus.
+Clark cannot boast that they win all the academic and athletic accolades, but by the same token they rank high in whatever they participate in.
+Though Clark is listed among the smallest in-hall residents populations, we are certainly a force to be reckoned with.
+Perhaps one of our finest achievements is that most of our residents are happy to live in our community; a community that fosters positive relationships and offers an exciting and eventful place to learn.

 Connect with us!